Floppelsin/Vesta-vim/README.md

 1. neovim >=0.9.0

 2. Pathced font like **Jetbrains Mono Nerd Font**.
-Your terminal emulator must be configured to use this font else icons will disappear
+Your terminal emulator must be configured to use this font else icons will disappear you can download different fonts at [this repository](https://github.com/ryanoasis/nerd-fonts)

 3. Packer if you don't have one you can download it [here](https://github.com/wbthomason/packer.nvim)